Amrullah Saleh - An expert in Location Intelligence

 It can be concluded that his strong sense of nationalism and democratic values drew him to politics.
 From a rebel beginning to being one of the most heard and respected voices from the Afghan Government, Saleh's rise is noteworthy and he continues to espouse the cause of the ethnically diverse Afghan population the world over.

-Saleh, by virtue of being an astute spy, was expected to be very geo / location intelligent.
+Saleh, by virtue of being an astute spy in a notorious terrain, was expected to be very 'location savvy'.
 There are two events which stand out in particular in this context -

 1. Locating the whereabouts of Osama bin Laden